Corvia/thermonitor/README.md

     $ py.test -v

 The REST API tests depend on a running web server.
-The simplest way to achieve thisis to use Django's built-in web server, e.g.,
+The simplest way to achieve this is to use Django's built-in web server, e.g.,

     $ cd thermonitor
     $ source bin/activate